ucan-wg/delegation/README.md

 ### 3.2.3 Time Bounds

 `nbf` and `exp` stand for "not before" and "expires at," respectively.
-These are standard fields from [RFC 7519][JWT] (JWT) (which in turn uses [RFC 3339]), and represent seconds in UTC without time zone or other offset.
+These are standard fields from [RFC 7519][JWT] (JWT) (which in turn uses [RFC 3339]), and MUST represent seconds since the Unix epoch in UTC, without time zone or other offset.
 Taken together, they represent the time bounds for a token.
 These timestamps MUST be represented as the number of integer seconds since the Unix epoch.
 Due to limitations[^js-num-size] in numerics for certain common languages, timestamps outside of the range from $-2^{53} – 1$ to $2^{53} – 1$ MUST be rejected as invalid.

 The `nbf` field is OPTIONAL.
 When omitted, the token MUST be treated as valid beginning from the Unix epoch.
 Setting the `nbf` field to a time in the future MUST delay using a UCAN.
 For example, pre-provisioning access to conference materials ahead of time but not allowing access until the day it starts is achievable with judicious use of `nbf`.

 The `exp` field MUST be set.
 Following the [principle of least authority][POLA], it is RECOMMENDED to give a timestamp expiry for UCANs.
 If the token explicitly never expires, the `exp` field MUST be set to `null`.
 If the time is in the past at validation time, the token MUST be treated as expired and invalid.

 Keeping the window of validity as short as possible is RECOMMENDED.
 Limiting the time range can mitigate the risk of a malicious user abusing a UCAN.
 However, this is situationally dependent.
 It may be desirable to limit the frequency of forced reauthorizations for trusted devices.
 Due to clock drift, time bounds SHOULD NOT be considered exact.
 A buffer of ±60 seconds is RECOMMENDED.

+[^js-num-size]: JavaScript has a single numeric type ([`Number`][JS Number]) for both integers and floats.
+This representation is defined them as [IEEE-754] double-precision floating point number, which is 52-bits.

 #### 3.2.3.1 Example